New Leadership in K-12 Programming and Evaluation to Strengthen Educational Impact in Northern New Mexico

 “I’m really excited to join the LANL Foundation, which has been doing so much work for New Mexico for such a long time, with such an honest focus on improving educational opportunities for students,” Dabrieo said.

 After working as a journalist and community organizer, Dabrieo has been in education for a decade as a teacher and as a school founder and leader.
 Most recently, he worked with Santa Clara Pueblo to determine a community vision for education and open Kha’p’o Community School.
-Dabrieo believes that communities should have a voice in the education programs and expected outcomes for children.
+Dabrieo believes that communities should have a voice in education programs and expected outcomes for children.
 He values interactive learning opportunities that focus on student critical thinking and problem solving.